leeallennyc/Major-Studio-1/Project01/README.md

 * The purpose of the project is to quantitatively represent data using information from the Smithsonian.
 ---
-I've chosen a specific object from the Smithsonian's National Museum of American History called a [Color Guide](https://www.si.edu/object/color-guide-artificial-eye-prosthesis:nmah_1119630), which was used a tool for matching the color of the eye when making prothetic eyes.
+I've chosen a specific object from the Smithsonian's National Museum of American History called a [Color Guide](https://www.si.edu/object/color-guide-artificial-eye-prosthesis:nmah_1119630), which was used a tool for matching the color of the eye when making prosthetic eyes.

 My first goal was to create a custom JSON file to represent this object digitally.
-I created a nested JSON file and used a color picker in photoshop to extract all the meaningful data from the colors used to create each pupil:
+I created a nested JSON file and used a color picker in Photoshop to extract all the meaningful data from the colors used to re-create each pupil:

-A sample of the metadata in the JSON file-
+A sample of the metadata in the JSON file:

 ```
 "pupils": [